jon-lat/wazuh-soc-lab/README.md

 ### System Shutdown Event

-Windows system lifecycle activity was monitored through collected endpoint logs.
+Windows shutdown event was generated and analyzed through the Wazuh dashboard.

 Screenshot: